TotemaT/todo-cli/README.md

 Basic todo list made in Perl.

 ##How to use
-From the command line :
+From the command line:
 ```
 ./todo.pl
 	#Show the full todo list
-./todo.pl (add | del) topic task
+./todo.pl add topic task
-	#Add or delete a precise task under a given topic
+	#Add a task under a given topic, creating the topic if needed
+./todo.pl del topic (task | task_nb)
+	#Delete a task, designed by its name or its number, under a topic, deleting the topic if empty
 ./todo.pl del topic
-	#Delete a whole topic after the user confirmation
+	#Delete a topic (including its tasks) after the user confirmation
 ```

 Using the command without argument in a software like [GeekTool (OSX)](http://projects.tynsoe.org/fr/geektool/) allows to show the todo list directly on your desktop.

 ##Output
-This program create a file nammed .todo in its directory.
+This program creates a file named .todo in its directory.
 The file content will be in this form :

 ```
 TOPIC1: task1,task2,task3